Labro Ängar Naturreservat

 We undertake an excursion into the last ice age while looking at a so-called giant’s kettle - a pot-like hollow form in the bedrock.
 You will of course receive background information on both the last ice age and this geological object of interest.

 From a "bird tower" we enjoy a wonderful view over the bay and parts of the nature reserve Labro Ängar.
-Here you can observe gray herons, cranes and with a little luck even sea eagles as well as many other bird species that have their habitat here.
+Here, you can observe many different bird species such as gray herons, cranes and with a little luck even sea eagles.

-The distance to be covered is only about 2.5 km long and runs on flat paths.
-We often stop to study history and nature.
-So it will be more of an educational walk.
+The distance to be covered is only about 2.5 km and consists of flat paths.
+We often stop in order to study history and nature.
+So, it will be more of an educational walk rather than a hike.